Kitty Black Perkins: Career

-In 1985 and 1987 she earned Mattel's Chairman's Award, the highest recognition a Mattel employee can receive.
 In May 2001, Mattel donated a Barbie that Black-Perkins designed for the permanent collection of the South Carolina State Museum.
 It is a Barbie dressed in a pink satin and tulle ball gown with a double row of rosettes at the hem.

-Black-Perkin's influence has been noted in Ebony, Essence, LA Magazine, Woman's Day, and Sister to Sister magazines.
-In 1994 she was a Woman of the Year honoree at the annual 'Woman Keeping the Dream Alive’ banquet, National Counsel of Negro Women.
+In 1994 she was named a Woman of the Year honoree by the National Council of Negro Women.
 She is also an inductee into the Black Hall of Fame.

+Personal life

+Black Perkins is divorced and has two children.